Biden brings confidence to New Hampshire, as 2020 rivals close in

 After filing, Biden braved freezing temperatures and snow flurries to address a rally of about 100 supporters.

-Biden is a party establishment favorite.
+Biden is a party establishment favourite.
 But he pushed back at the suggestion he might be too cozy with the Democratic elite to inspire young voters and reach new voices.

 Biden leads in national polling.
 But he has slipped to fourth place in Iowa, which kicks off the nomination voting on February 3, and trails Warren in New Hampshire.